Making estimation easier and better

 Over the years agileKRC has helped many organizations with their agile transformation.
 We closely analyse the problems these organisations face with their projects and the way they work.

 One of the most common problems they face is estimating.
-Judging from the students on a typical agile project management course, most people find estimating a struggle.

 So, with estimation we need to find a way.
 It is hard but we need to deal with it.
 We need to attack it.
 At agileKRC we get organisations to address this by looking at five key areas.

 - Look at the components of an estimate.

 - Add confidence levels to your estimates.

 - Blend relative estimations with actual results from previous estimations.

 - Use the right technique at the right time.